MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 ### Check flow output

-You can also set flow output and check outputs of multiple nodes in one place.
+You can also set flow output to check outputs of multiple nodes in one place.
 Flow output helps you:

 - Check bulk test results in a single table.
 - Define evaluation interface mapping.